Ifycode-extension/solve-js/README.md

 ````

 ## Branching instructions
-Do not make any changes to the `main branch` (so has to avoid problems).
+Do not make any changes to the `main branch` (to avoid problems).
 The only thing you are allowed to do in the main branch is to pull in changes from the upstream (i.e. original) repo.
 You can also push the content of the main branch on your local computer to the main branch in your remote origin.
 Your tasks should be done in a different branch.
 Create a branch named `solve-tasks` from your main branch:
 ````
 git checkout -b solve-tasks
 ````